jon-jacky/Piety/editors/README.md

 but now the window updates to show the changes in the buffer as they are made.

-When you type *a()* to start the *append* command, the cursor moves up from the Python REPL to the text insertion point in the window.
+When you type *a()* to start the *append* command, the blinking cursor moves up from the Python REPL to the text insertion point in the window, and the message *Appending...* replaces the contents of the status line.
 Then when you type, each character appears immediately in the window at the intended location.
 This continues until you type . at the beginning of a line to exit append mode.
-Then the line with '.' disappears and the cursor returns to the Python REPL for the next command.
+Then the line with '.' disappears, the usual text reappears on the status line, and the blinking cursor returns to the Python REPL for the next command.

+In append mode, you can edit the line you are entering.
+Thanks to the Python *-i* (interactive) option, you can use control keys to move the cursor, insert and delete characters, and cut and paste words --- but only within that one line.
+When you type RETURN, the line is added to the buffer and you cannot edit it anymore.
+The only way to edit a line in the buffer is to call sked functions at the Python REPL.
+You can call the *c* (change) function to substitute text in that line.
+Or, you can delete the line and append a different one.

 Some commands, for example *p()* (print), no longer print output in the Python REPL because their effects are now visible in the display window.